BeatrizNiemeyer/My-Social-Dog-Project/README.md

 ## Room for Improvement
 - Mvp is ready!
-Now I will start workiing on my 2.0:
+Now I will start working on my 2.0:

 To do:
-- Implement Ajax feature
-- Use the Place API to allow users search for dog friendly places nearby

 - Css

 ## Acknowledgements
 - Many thanks to my adviser Steve Chait and my mentor Tim Pile for helping me build this project!